 Perspectives: Navigating Change Toward Person-Centered Care — Themes from the 2015 California Summit on Long-Term Services and Supports

-Our annual summits create space for thought-leaders to learn and dialogue with each other about critical windows of opportunity, and how best to transform California’s long-term services and supports ystem.
-Read Dr. Chernof’s Perspectives on some key areas for system transformation that were discussed at the 2015 LTSS Summit.Date Updated: 11/05/2015
+Our annual summits create space for thought leaders to learn and dialogue with each other on how best to transform California’s long-term services and supports (LTSS) system.
+Read Dr. Chernof’s Perspectives on key areas for system transformation discussed at the 2015 LTSS Summit.Date Updated: 11/05/2015

 This policy brief provides an introduction to The SCAN Foundation’s CLASS Technical Assistance Brief Series, which explores many of the critical issues to be considered for successfully implementing CLASS.

 This policy brief describes the broad needs of individuals with disability and the wide range of supportive and environmental solutions that can allow for the most independent living possible.
 It suggests how findings on social and environmental supports for individuals with disability can inform implementation of CLASS.